“Art and science: shared trajectories”, a dialogue between XAVI BOU and Josep Perelló

 Jaume Plensa selected works:

-Anna Malagrida presents “L’Attente” at La Filature, Mulhouse
+ANNA MALAGRIDA presents “L’Attente” at La Filature, Mulhouse

 An essential artist on the contemporary scene, Anna Malagrida, has been working in photography and videography since the late 90s with impressive consistency.
 Malagrida addresses political issues with great poetic delicacy and subtly works the staging, the play of light and chiaroscuro, confusing photography and pictorial art in the same gesture.